Redhill, South Australia

 Redhill (formerly Broughton) is a town in the Mid North of South Australia adjacent to the Broughton River.

 Governance

-Redhill is in the Port Pirie Regional Council local government area, the South Australian House of Assembly electoral district of Frome and the Australian House of Representatives Division of Grey.
+Redhill is in the Port Pirie Regional Council local government area, the South Australian House of Assembly electoral district of Stuart and the Australian House of Representatives Division of Grey.

 History

 Redhill was established in the late nineteenth century under the name of Broughton, with a hotel, blacksmith, general store, and other businesses built within the township.
 Several churches were also built in the township.
 A primary school operated in the town for many years.

 The town was formally renamed as Redhill in 1940, but it had been known by that name well before then.

 Heritage sites

 The Redhill Geological Site on the Redhill to Yacka Road is listed on the South Australian Heritage Register.

 Attractions and facilities

 The town has a small museum opposite the Eureka Hotel, located in the former offices of the District Council of Redhill.

 A cemetery is located on the town's south eastern outskirts.